 Upsides: access to multiple specialists; strong medical integration.

-Tradeoffs: longer waits, less scheduling flexibility, reports can be more standardized.
+Trade-offs: longer waits, less scheduling flexibility, and more standardized reports.

 4) University training clinics (psychology graduate programs)

-Upsides: lower cost; supervised by licensed psychologists; often very careful testing.
+Upsides: lower cost; supervised by licensed clinical psychologists; often very careful testing.

 Tradeoffs: longer timelines; less convenient scheduling; may not cover highly specialized documentation needs.